How to Make Crema de Chayote (Creamy Chayote Soup)

 Instructions

-- Sauté ingredients: In a large skillet, stir fry butter, olive oil, onion, and garlic on medium heat until onion becomes translucent.
-Add chayotes, potato, and chili flakes.
+- Sauté ingredients.
+In a large skillet, sauté butter, olive oil, onion, and garlic on medium heat until onion becomes translucent.
+Next, add chayotes, potato, and chili flakes.
 Reduce heat to low, mix, cover and cook until chayote becomes tender and releases some of its juices (about 30-45 minutes).
 Let cool slightly.

-- Blend: Working in batches, puree mixture in a blender until smooth.
+- Blend ingredients.
+Working in batches, process ingredients in a blender until smooth.
 Chayotes contain a lot of water, therefore you should be able to puree this without liquids, but if necessary, add chicken broth to get the blender going.

 A Note from Lola

-- Experiment with different toppings such as toasted pine nuts or pomegranates, fried sage, chopped cilantro, or diced avocado.
+- Experiment with different toppings such as toasted pine nuts or pomegranates, fried sage, chopped cilantro, or homemade croutons.

 - Substitute chicken broth with evaporated milk, or half broth, half evaporated milk, or add 1/2 cup of heavy cream for a richer soup.